 - Path to the process's executable.

 - ICFS's mountpoint.

 - Name of the file the process is attempting to access.

-After user interaction, the dialogue terminates with an exit code indicating the decision and outputs the relevant filename to standard output.
-The daemon validates the filename's existence and relevance to the original request.
+After user completes their interaction, the access dialogue finishes with exit code corresponding to the access control decision and writes filename that this decision relates to in its standard output.
+Daemon then validates the filename correctness.